Parking and Traffic Regulations

 Skateboards, Scooters, In-Line Skates/Roller Skates, and Similar Devices

 The use of skateboards on campus is prohibited except in designated areas.
 Roller skates, in-line skates, scooters (excluding medical), sleds, and similar coasting devices are not vehicles and are prohibited in roadways.
-Persons on such devices are pedestrians for traffic control purposes and may be cited for applicable violations of the Pennsylvania Vehicle Code.
+Persons on such devices are pedestrians for traffic control purposes.

 No person shall coast or ride upon any roller skates, in-line skates, scooter, sled, or similar device upon any roadway, parking area, or bicycle route, or within any building on the campus.
 Nor shall any person coast or ride upon any sled or similar device upon any sidewalk or improved surface used only for pedestrian traffic.
 Persons may coast or ride upon roller skates, in-line skates or scooters on sidewalks, provided they yield the right-of-way to pedestrians on foot.
 No acrobatics of any kind are permitted.